xyangzhou/TD-DETR/README.md

 $*$ Equal Contribution

-This repo contains the official code of our ECCV2024 paper: [Powerful and Flexible: Personalized Text-to-Image Generation via Reinforcement Learning]
+This repo contains the official code of our ICCV2025 paper: [The Devil is in the Spurious Correlations: Boosting Moment Retrieval with Dynamic Learning]

 ![1746780221714](figures/overview.png)